 3.4.2 Validation of Request

-For each request long-term that is deemed complete, the CAISO and Participating TO will determine whether the request is valid.
+For each request for a long-term Wheeling Through Priority that is deemed complete, the CAISO and Participating TO will determine whether the request is valid.
 A request will be deemed valid if it does not contain deficiencies that would prevent its inclusion in the Phase I Interconnection Studies.
 Deficiencies include but are not limited to modeling errors, inaccurate data, and unusable files.

 3.4.2.1 Validation Process

-The CAISO and Participating TO will notify the requesting Scheduling Coordinator whether its request for long-term is valid or contains deficiencies within ten (10) Business Days of April 15 or when the request is deemed complete, whichever is later.
+The CAISO and Participating TO will notify the requesting Scheduling Coordinator whether its request for a long-term Wheeling Through Priority is valid or contains deficiencies within ten (10) Business Days of April 15 or when the request is deemed complete, whichever is later.
 All requests must be deemed valid by June 30 to be included in that year’s Queue Cluster.

 3.4.2.2 Deficiencies in Request

-If a request long-term has deficiencies, the CAISO will include in its notification to the requesting Scheduling Coordinator that the request does not constitute a valid request and explain the deficiencies.
+If a request for a long-term Wheeling Through Priority has deficiencies, the CAISO will include in its notification to the requesting Scheduling Coordinator that the request does not constitute a valid request and explain the deficiencies.
 The requesting Scheduling Coordinator will provide the CAISO the corrected requested information needed to constitute a valid request.
 Whenever the requesting Scheduling Coordinator provides corrected requested information, the CAISO will notify the requesting Scheduling Coordinator within five (5) Business Days of receipt of the corrected requested information whether the request is valid.
 If the request continues to provide deficient information, the CAISO will include in its notification to the requesting Scheduling Coordinator the reasons for such failure.
 If a request is not deemed valid, the requesting Scheduling Coordinator must cure all deficiencies no later than June 30 or the next Business Day if June 30 is not a Business Day.
 Requests with deficiencies after that date will be deemed invalid and will not be included in a Long-Term Wheeling Through Study Cycle or otherwise studied.

 3.5 Internet Posting

-The CAISO will maintain on the CAISO Website a list of all requests for long-term
+The CAISO will maintain on the CAISO Website a list of all requests for a long-term Wheeling Through Priority.

-Except in the case of an Affiliate, the list will not disclose the identity of the requesting Scheduling Coordinator until the requesting Scheduling Coordinator a LTWTSA or requests that the applicable Participating TO(s) and the CAISO file an unexecuted LTWTSA with FERC.
+Except in the case of an Affiliate, the list will not disclose the identity of the requesting Scheduling Coordinator until the requesting Scheduling Coordinator executes a LTWTSA or requests that the applicable Participating TO(s) and the CAISO file an unexecuted LTWTSA with FERC.
 The CAISO will post on the CAISO Website an advance notice whenever a scoping meeting will be held with an Affiliate of a Participating TO.

 The CAISO will post to the CAISO Website any deviations from the study timelines set forth herein.
 The CAISO will further post to the secure CAISO Website portions of the Phase I Long-Term Wheeling Through Assessment that do not contain customer-specific information following the final Long-Term Wheeling Through Results Meeting and portions of the Phase II Long-Term Wheeling Through Assessment that do not contain customer-specific information no later than publication of the final Transmission Plan under Section 24.2.5.2 of the CAISO Tariff (such posted information to be placed on the secure CAISO Website to protect any Critical Energy Infrastructure Information contained therein).
 The CAISO will post to the secure CAISO Website any documents or other materials posted pursuant to this LTWTP or a Business Practice Manual that contain Critical Energy Infrastructure Information.